This red chicken chili is made with cooked cubed chicken breasts and warming spices

 Start with bone in chicken breasts with the skin, this will give you more flavor.
 Rub them with olive oil and salt and pepper on both sides.
 Place them on a foil lined rimmed baking sheet and cook at 350º for 35 minutes.
 That’s it.
 You will have super moist and delicious chicken to use for whatever dish you are making.

-- By the time the tomato mixture has simmered, the chicken will be done.
-Once cool enough to cut off the bone add it to the vegetables.
-Simmer an additional 30 minutes and you have an amazing chili.
+Once the chicken is cool enough to cut off the bone add it to the vegetables.
+Simmer an additional 30 minutes.

 Ingredients